Skip to main content

 "AI can read documents" isn't interesting anymore.
 Lots of tools do that.

 Most tools either store files, translate text, summarize loosely, or act like general-purpose chatbots.
 Docgate does something different.
-It turns document confusion into a clear picture of what happened, what's due, and what you should do next.
-It adapts to the job, instead of asking you to adapt to the tool.
+It classifies what you received, analyzes it with type-specific rules, and gives you a structured result you can actually use.
+It adapts to the document, instead of asking you to adapt to the tool.

 The kind of product people come back to